NeilRoy678/Team_Coders_innovathon21/README.md

 # Team_Coders_innovathon21
-A Collision Avoidance and warning mechanism which will provide automated braking and steering mechanism
+A Collision Avoidance and warning mechanism which will provide automatic braking and steering mechanism

     Sensors used: